 Do you want to build the next generation electric superbike?

 Below, you can read all about the different functions within a racing team.
 Are you interested in one of the functions listed below?
 Then fill in the application form at the bottom of the page!
-Of course this application form is completely non-commital and you can also just expres your interest by filling the form.
+Of course this application form is completely non-commital and you can also just expres your interest by filling in the form.

-The management team consists of the team manager, head of powertrain and chassis, marketing & communications, external relations and finance.
+The management team consists of the team manager, chief of powertrain and chassis, marketing & communications, external relations and finance.
 This team is responsible for a good result after a year of hard work.
 This team needs to acquire partnerships with companies in order to provide the technical team with enough cash flow and parts to make a racing bike.
 Next to that, the team also has to let the world know our mission through marketing.

 As a team manager you oversee the whole process.
-Together with the chiefs and other people from the management you secure the planning and progress and you look for solutions for problems.
+Together with the chiefs and other people from the management you secure the planning and progress and you look for solutions to problems.
 You are also the face of the team and you will regularly get in contact with the press or major partners of the team.
 As a team manager you have to have a clear vision for the team and be able to look forward for possibilities and big opportunities.

 The technical manager is responsible for the technical development of the superbike.
 You have to coordinate the communication between the powertrain and the chassis team, which is essential in a multidisciplinary team.
 You also have to oversee the technical planning and progress of the development.
 You have to have a broad overview and a wide systems view.